-When Gin has succesfully managed to recruit Benizakura, the latter proceeds to bark towards his owner's house to let him know of his departure.
+- When Gin has successfully managed to recruit Benizakura, the latter proceeds to bark towards his owner's house to let him know of his departure.
 Just as he does however, the boy comes out with a bowl of food and, immediately realizing what's happening, falls to the ground in tears as he pleads for "Don" to stay.
 When Gin sees this, he recognizes the boy to look like Daisuke, and nearly starts crying as well while fond memories of his former owner pans through his mind.
 Benizakura himself sheds a tear towards the sobbing boy before turning around and leaving with Gin and Cross, while the boy's devastated calls echoes after them.
 The heartbreaking score accompanying the scene doesn't exactly help.

-Riki's death at the end of the anime.
+- Riki's death at the end of the anime.
 Just when it looks like everything is going to be perfect, and the old man has reunited with Gin and Riki, the bear strikes again and mortally wounds Riki in front of his child.
 Gin cries and then cuts Akakabuto's head off while still crying.

-Gin and Daisuke's goodbye in the last episode.
+- Gin and Daisuke's goodbye in the last episode.
 Daisuke tries to approach Gin, but is stopped by the other dogs, snarling at him for getting too close to their new leader.
-Daisuke complies and settles with simply talking to Gin from a distance, telling him they will always be true friends and he can come home whenever he wants.
+Daisuke complies and settles with simply talking to Gin from a distance, telling him they will always be true friends and he can come home for a visit whenever he wants.
 Through this, Gin is so shocked to see his old human he appears to not know what to do, and can only stare with teary eyes.
 Daisuke then says goodbye and runs off, leaving Gin to nearly break into tears before being interrupted by his dying father, telling him not to cry as it's a day of celebration.

-Right before this, when Daisuke sees the bloody Riki lying on the ground, he chokingly asks Gohei if he's just going to leave him like that, and that they could at least try to heal his wounds.
+- Right before this, when Daisuke sees the bloody Riki lying on the ground, he chokingly asks Gohei if he's just going to leave him like that, and that they could at least try to heal his wounds.
 To this Gohei doesn't even turn around, but the camera pans to him crying, as he replies "It's too late.
 Great men don't want an audience when they die."